vmurigneu/LPS_typing_Illumina/README.md

 ```

 - **b) Databases download for other users**
 The databases for Kraken, CheckM, Bakta and AMRFinderPlus can be downloaded automatically using the pipeline parameters --download_kraken_db, --download_checkm_db, --download_bakta_db, and --download_amrfinder_db respectively.
-They will be downloaded in a folder called databases within your pipeline repository.
-Once the database folders have bveen downloaded once, you can remove the corresponding flags and the pipeline will reuse them automatically for subsequent runs.
+The database folders will be downloaded in a folder called databases within your pipeline repository.
+Once the database folders have been downloaded once, you can remove the corresponding flags and the pipeline will reuse them automatically for subsequent runs.
+The LPS type and subtype database are already included in the github [databases](https://github.com/vmurigneu/LPS_typing_Illumina/tree/main/databases) repository.

 **3) Prepare the samplesheet file (csv)**